lukas-koschmieder/micress-pyiron-workflow/README.md

 1. Clone this repository and navigate to the cloned directory.
 2. Inside the `templates` folder, locate the MICRESS input file template (`.j2`) that corresponds to your version of MICRESS.
-3. Copy the selected file into the directory where `Workflow.ipynb` is located, and rename it to `input.dri.j2`.
+3. Copy the selected file into the directory where the notebooks are located, and rename it to `input.dri.j2`.
-4. Open `Workflow.ipynb` in your Jupyter environment to run the workflow.
+4. Open the desired notebook in your Jupyter environment.
+5. Follow the instructions within the notebook to set up and run the MICRESS simulations.